 How to store clothes when moving house?

 Sometimes you might need to keep garments, seasonal clothing or all of your clothing items in an off-site storage facility while you are in the process of moving.
 Depending on the longevity of the storage you can pack and store the items in two ways: for short-term storage or for long-term storage.
-Keep in mind that your >moving company can also offer you a storage option.
+Keep in mind that your house moving service provider can also offer you a storage option.

 How to store clothes in storage?